Protective hairstyles for 4c hair

 Which is what 4chairstyles.com is all about.

-When I did the big chop it was very important to me that I now have a chance to grow my hair second the length it was before.
+When I did the big chop it was very important to me that I now grow my hair beyond the length it was before.

 But what to do with your hair in between?
 How do you promote natural hair growth every day without having to constantly take care of it?